44filip/bike-x-optimum/README.md

 # Database
-Import the data found in /db_dump to your relational database of choice (project choice is MySQL).
+Import the data found in /db_dump (cannot delete users with transactions) or /db_dump_cascade (deletes users alongside their transactions) to your relational database of choice (project choice is MySQL).
 # Frontend
 Through a terminal, navigate to .\frontend\ by typing “cd .\frontend” then execute the following commands in order.